Ruin probabilities for risk processes in a bipartite network: The bipartite network model

+While many general results in this paper do not require independence of the edge indicator variables in the bipartite network, some of our examples will assume that the edges are conditionally independent, given the value of a random variable $\Theta$ which is assumed for convenience to take values in $[0,1]$.
+One could think of $\Theta$ as a hidden variable such as an economic indicator or an environmental variable which governs the behaviour of all agents.
+Given a realisation $\Theta=\theta$ we then use the notation $p_{i,j}(\theta):= \P ( i \sim j):=\P(\bone\{i\sim j\}=1) \in [0,1]$.
+The following random bipartite network is of particular interest: \begin{itemize} \item The \emph{mixed Binomial network, where $\bone\{i\sim j\}$ are conditionally independent Bernoulli random variables with random parameter $\Theta\in [0,1]$.
+In case of a degenerate variable $\Theta=p$ a.s., we call the resulting model a \emph{Bernoulli network}, where $\bone\{i\sim j\}$ are independent Bernoulli random variables with parameter $p$.
+For $\Theta=1$ a.s. we obtain the \emph{complete network}, where $\bone\{i\sim j\}\equiv 1$, that is, all agents are linked to all objects and vice versa. } \end{itemize}

+We also single out two specific models for the weights of the weighted adjacency matrix \eqref{A}, which play a prominent role for the network ruin probability.
+In both examples, the randomness in $A$ arises solely from the randomness of the network; given the network, the weights $W^i_j$ will be deterministic.
+Still, our general results apply to any random $W^i_j$ as long as the resulting matrix $A$ is independent of the compound Poisson process $V$ and \eqref{bedweights} holds. \begin{itemize} \item A natural choice for $A_j^i$ is given by the {\em homogeneous weights}

-i.e., every object is equally shared by all agents that are connected to it. \eexam Another leading example in our paper extends the one-dimensional precise hitting probability \eqref{exporuin} for exponentially distributed jumps to the network setting.
+i.e., every object is equally shared by all agents that are connected to it. \item A leading example in our paper (see Section \ref{s31}) extends the one-dimensional precise ruin probability \eqref{exporuin} for exponentially distributed claims to the network setting.
+It relies on \emph{proportional weights} defined as follows.
+Fix $Q\subseteq\{1,\ldots,q\}$ and set for every agent $i\in Q$